zm-git-dev/easylift/README.md

 cd easylift
 ```

-Once the above has completed, you can try to add rsid field by specifying:
+Once the above has completed, you can try to lift to new pos field by specifying:
 `--lift` hg19tohg38 or hg38tohg19, default is hg19tohg38
 `--chr_col` field name of CHR, default is CHR
 `--pos_col` field name of POS, default is POS